dowlingw/bird-tool/README.md

 Useful arguments for the script - unless otherwise noted can be combined:
 -    `-help`          Display full usage information
--    `-l`             Output a list of peered ASNs, one per line.
-Not compatible with any other option
 -    `-a ASNUM`       Only query session information for the specified AS Number
 -    `-s`             Show filtered/accepted prefixes, not compatible with `-n` or `-p`
 -    `-p`             Output data in perfdata format for graphing